elsemikk/Wren_popgen/5_GenomeScans.md

 # End main loop ----
 ```

 After reading in the data, we can produce a genome scan of Fst, pi_within, and pi_between combining all chromosomes in the genome.
+This will produce a plot that I have placed into the `5_GenomeScans_Plots` folder: `WC84_Fst_pib_piw_allchromosomes.pdf`
 ```R
 # GENOME-WIDE plots -------
 # read files for each chromosome, and plot Fst, Dxy, and pi for each chromosome in a single window